-coordinates time tile type eps.t eps.s sex agegrp BLOCK start popdensity 1 (4110, 3200) 0.212 05554 B 30 200 male [3,19) 1 0 261 2 (4120, 3080) 0.712 05382 C 30 200 male [3,19) 1 0 519 3 (4410, 2920) 5.591 09574 B 30 200 female [19,Inf) 1 0 209 4 (4200, 2880) 7.117 08212 B 30 200 female [3,19) 1 0 1666 5 (4130, 3220) 22.060 05554 C 30 200 male [3,19) 1 0 261 6 (4090, 3180) 24.954 05170 C 30 200 male [3,19) 1 0 455 [....] \end{Soutput} \end{Schunk} Note that during conversion to \class{epidataCS}, the columns \code{BLOCK} (time interval index), \code{start} and \code{popdensity} have been copied from \code{stgrid} to the \code{events} data frame for the respective times and locations.
-The event marks (including time and location) can be extracted by \code{marks(imdepi)}, and these are summarized when printing the \code{summary(imdepi)}.
+coordinates time tile type eps.t eps.s sex agegrp BLOCK start popdensity 1 (4110, 3200) 0.212 05554 B 30 200 male [3,19) 1 0 261 2 (4120, 3080) 0.712 05382 C 30 200 male [3,19) 1 0 519 3 (4410, 2920) 5.591 09574 B 30 200 female [19,Inf) 1 0 209 4 (4200, 2880) 7.117 08212 B 30 200 female [3,19) 1 0 1666 5 (4130, 3220) 22.060 05554 C 30 200 male [3,19) 1 0 261 6 (4090, 3180) 24.954 05170 C 30 200 male [3,19) 1 0 455 [....] \end{Soutput} \end{Schunk} During conversion to \class{epidataCS}, the last three columns \code{BLOCK} (time interval index), \code{start} and \code{popdensity} have been merged from the checked \code{stgrid} to the \code{events} data frame.
+The event marks including time and location can be extracted in a standard data frame by \code{marks(imdepi)}, and this is summarized by \code{summary(imdepi)}.

-Visualizations are provided by the \code{as.stepfun}, \code{plot} and \code{animate} methods.
-The step function shows the time course of the number of infectives, which is driven by the event times and lengths of the infectious periods.
-For the IMD data we obtain Figure~\ref{fig:imdepi_stepfun} by: \begin{Schunk} \begin{Sinput} R> plot(as.stepfun(imdepi), xlim = summary(imdepi)$timeRange, xaxs = "i", + xlab = "Time [days]", ylab = "Current number of infectives", main = "") \end{Sinput}
+A simple plot of the number of infectives as a function of time (Figure~\ref{fig:imdepi_stepfun}) can be obtained by the step function converter: \begin{Schunk} \begin{Sinput} R> plot(as.stepfun(imdepi), xlim = summary(imdepi)$timeRange, xaxs = "i", + xlab = "Time [days]", ylab = "Current number of infectives", main = "") \end{Sinput}